e271828e/Flight.jl/prototypes/kernel/README.md

-  state-field list, `ProducedByTwoStages`' stage names, `TransparentContainerUnknown`'s container-field list, `StopFaceInvalid`'s binding site, `ConformanceFailure`'s simulation time (runtime only), and `TapResolution`'s candidates on path arms and its §14.10 half.
+  state-field list, `ProducedByTwoStages`' stage names, `TransparentContainerUnknown`'s container-field list, `StopFaceInvalid`'s binding site, `ConformanceFailure`'s simulation time (runtime only), and `TapResolution`'s candidates on path arms and its §14.10 half, and `ReplayHeaderMismatch`'s provenance pair (the build's and the trace's).
 - **§9.5's always-on conformance check** (the return laws are checked once, at the probe); **§8.3 visibility**; auto-published ports; §13.3's load-bearing generic-holding check.